queueit/QueueToken.V1.JAVA/README.md

 ```
 - `typ`: The type of the token.
 Value must be “QFT1”.
 Required.
 - `enc`: Payload encryption algorithm.
 Value must be “AES256”.
 Required.
-- `ts`: NumericDate of when token was issued.
+- `iss`: NumericDate of when token was issued.
 Required.
 - `exp`: NumericDate of when token expires.
 Optional.
 - `ti`: Unique Token ID (e.g. uuid).
 Used to uniquely identify tokens and restrict replay attacks.
 Required.
 - `c`: The Customer ID of the issuer.
 Token will only be valid on events on this account.
 Required.
-- `e`: The Event ID of the issuer.
+- `e`: The Event ID.
 If provided, token will only be valid on this event.
-For example to give a user a better rank at a specific event.
 Optional.

 ### Token Payload
 ```